Skip to content

 Donate

-Is THE EXODUS PROJECT a good charity?
+Is The Exodus Project a good charity?

-THE EXODUS PROJECT scores 79/100 (Good) on our Clarity Score, with 88% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+The Exodus Project scores 82/100 (4 stars, Good) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£305k total income, 94% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 Sheffield · S72 9BP Reg 1118191 Registered charity Official website Charity Commission register